 Assistant K-9 Vice Principal, Home Teachermjohnson@schoolathome.ca

-Michelle loves working for TLA as a home teacher and assistant Vice Principal as it allows her to combine her passions – helping families be successful in their educational endeavors through support and encouragement, and having the flexibility to be at home with her family.
+Michelle loves working for TLA as a home teacher and Assistant K-9 Vice Principal as it allows her to combine her passions – helping families be successful in their educational endeavors through support and encouragement, and having flexibility to travel and work from wherever life takes her.

 Home & Blended Teacher